mucel/Quantifying_bias_in_ai/Report.md

 ... the evaluation ???

+There is a clearly notiacble "yes" bias ...

 can even just descibe the plots if u like :)

 ## Discussion (750 words)

-The primapry contribution of this papaer was to show how even the best evaluated model at the given moment does not have equvalent scores in various languages.
+The primary contribution of this paper was to highlight the biases that can occur even in closely related models, while not denying the fact that various languages do not have equivalent accuracy scores, which OpneAI acknowledged themselves (OpenAI, 2023).
 Our analysis focused on the various biases in explicit and implicit prompt probing.
-The formulas used ..
+That were analysed based on [methods] -???
+The results reflected that [results] - ???
+However, there were many factors that influenced the process and evaluation of the study.

-### Limitations of the experiment (is 350 words)
+### Limitations of the experiment (is 357 words)
 A key limitation that was faced during this research related to the intent to explore a lesser-spoken language - latvian, which has less than 2 million fluent speakers worldwide (Latviešu Valoda, n.d.).
 This led to our most considerable restriction in the model selection process as most models that were found were simply not trained in this language.
 Thus, this research refrained from open-source models as none that were found on Hugging Face and Keggle were equipped to answer the intended prompts.
 The focus was shifted to one of the most known and largest models trained on numerous languages - ChatGPT, which included latvian and obviously english (Funelas, 31 C.E.).
 Further the explicit selection of using ChatGPT3.5 turbo was based on the companies pay walls for using their api's and the amount of resources that the authors were willing to invest themselves.
 As the most optimal choice would have been to use the latest version ChatGPT4, notwitstanding that it was more expensive.
-Based on jurnalistic evedience ChatGPT4 was more expensive by ...
-(Kelly, 2024)
+Based on jurnalistic evedience ChatGPT4 was 60 times more expensive for input and 40 times more expensive for output (Kelly, 2024).

 The amount of resources also influenced the evaluation of the prompts.
 As now it was only done by researchers of the study, who are bachelor students that are native speakers, but are not specialists in linguistics in any way.
 Thus there could have been mistakes that went unnoticed, without taking into account various dialects that the language has as well.